Airbnb Inc. (ABNB) Shares Down Despite Recent Market Volatility

 ABNB’s Market Performance

-The stock of Airbnb Inc. (ABNB) has seen a -4.95% decrease in the past week, with a -4.82% drop in the past month, and a 37.91% gain in the past quarter.
-The volatility ratio for the week is 3.75%, and the volatility levels for the past 30 days are at 3.41% for ABNB.
-The simple moving average for the last 20 days is -2.47% for ABNB stock, with a simple moving average of 9.10% for the last 200 days.
+The stock of Airbnb Inc. (ABNB) has seen a 3.01% increase in the past week, with a -3.40% drop in the past month, and a 42.06% gain in the past quarter.
+The volatility ratio for the week is 2.24%, and the volatility levels for the past 30 days are at 3.33% for ABNB.
+The simple moving average for the last 20 days is 1.18% for ABNB stock, with a simple moving average of 12.40% for the last 200 days.

 Analysts’ Opinion of ABNB